 In the titration method, phenolphthalein was used as an indicator which will be used to determine when the reaction reaches its endpoint.
 Endpoint is the point which the amount of NaOH added equals the amount of vitamin C. By knowing the strength and the volume of NaOH required to completely react with vitamin C, the actual amount of vitamin C present can be calculated. pH meter also helps to determine the end point which is about pH8.50.
-As vitamin C is a weak acid, the pH of the end point is detected by using phenolphthalein indicator with the transition range between pH8.
+As vitamin C is a weak acid, the pH of the end point is detected by using phenolphthalein indicator with the transition range between pH8.0-9.8.

-0-9.8.
 Phenolphthalein will changes from colorless to pink when all of the acid has been neutralized.

-The samples were analyzed by the reflectometer and the titration methods are summarized in Table 7.
+The samples were analyzed by the reflectometer.
 The results show that both methods are in agreement with the quantities specified on the label.
 This indicates that the proposed method was applied successfully for the determination of vitamin C in commercial pharmaceutical products.